 Let the warm caribbean breeze and gentle waters wash your cares away as you lounge in complete relaxation on a catamaran sunset sail.
 We will stop for a relaxing time at a beach before setting sail to watch the sun go down.
 Sip a Painkiller cocktail and enjoy the view as the sun sets.

 Duration: 5 hours while making 2 stops (beach and coral reef)

 Ages: All ages

-Embrace the warm tropical breeze while sailing to one of Puerto Rico’s unspoiled islands off the coast of Fajardo.
-Wander the white sandy beaches, slip on a pair of fins and discover a colorful world of tropical fish in the crystal clear Caribbean waters with snorkeling gear, refreshments and deli lunch provided by our friendly bilingual crew.
+Embrace the warm tropical breeze while sailing to one of Puerto Rico’s unspoiled islands off the eastern coast of Fajardo.
+Wander the white sandy beaches, slip on a pair of fins and discover a colorful world of tropical fish in the crystal clear caribbean waters with snorkeling belts, refreshments, and lunch provided by our friendly bilingual crew.
 Witness breathtaking scenery, lush flora, and diverse wildlife.
 Our day sail and snorkeling tour takes you to one of the most stunning islands and coral reefs on the eastern coast of Puerto Rico.
 It’s truly an experience you don’t want to miss!